m5stack/m5-docs/docs/en/hat/hat-8servos.md

 ## EasyLoader

->1.
-EasyLoader is a simple and fast program burner.
+>EasyLoader is a simple and fast program burner.
 Every product page in EasyLoader provides a product-related case program.
 This can be burned to the M5 device through simple steps, and a series of function verifications can be performed.

 <div class="easyloader-box">
     <div style="background-color:white;">